Layr-Labs/eigenda/docs/spec/overview.md

 This property is achieved by using a Reed Solomon erasure encoding scheme to shard the blob data across the DA nodes.
 While other systems such as Celestia and Danksharding (planned) also make use of Reed Solomon encoding, they do so only for the purpose of supporting certain observability properties of Data Availability Sampling (DAS) by light nodes.
 On the other hand, all incentivized/full nodes of the system download, store, and serve the full system bandwidth.

-Horizontal scalability provides the promise for the technological bottlnecks of DA capacity to continually track demand, which has enormous implications for Layer 2 ecosytems.
+Horizontal scalability provides the promise for the technological bottlenecks of DA capacity to continually track demand, which has enormous implications for Layer 2 ecosystems.

 ### Security Model